Favicon

 name String No Human-readable build name shown in the Applivery dashboard.
 E.g. RC 1.0, v2.4.0-beta.

-changelog String No Release notes or change description for this build.
+changelog String No Release notes or change description for this Build.

-notify_collaborators Boolean No Send an email notification to app collaborators after the upload.
+notify_collaborators Boolean No Send an email notification to app Collaborators after the upload.
 Default: false.

 notify_employees Boolean No Send an email notification to store employees after the upload.
 Default: false.